xstefank/log4jToXml/README.md

 # log4jToXml
 Project for PB138

-For more information, here you can browse the [a relative link](index.xml) for this project
+For more information, here you can browse the [javadoc](https://github.com/xstefank/log4jToXml/blob/gh-pages/apidocs/index.html) for this project